-In addition, there is a Spoken Language component which is marked separately and is vital for anyone wishing to enter university as it is used as evidence of speaking skills.
+In addition, both First and Second Language courses contain a Spoken Language component which is marked separately and is vital for anyone wishing to enter university as it is used as evidence of speaking skills.

-Independent learning is an essential component of this course.
+Independent learning is an essential component of these courses.

-English Language Component Content Weighting Coursework A A comparison between a poem and a prose extract from the Edexcel Anthology 20% Coursework B An imaginative story, using speech and narrative 20% Examination One paper, 2 hours 15 mins Section A -Reading non-fiction Section B -Transactional writing 60% English Literature Coursework A An extended analytical essay on a modern play 20% Coursework B An extended analytical essay on a literary heritage text 20% Examination One paper, 2 hours Section A - Unseen poetry poetry Section B - Prepared poetry comparison Section C - Of Mice and Men 60%
+English Language Component Content Weighting Coursework A An essay analysing three poetry and prose extracts from the Edexcel Anthology 20% Coursework B An imaginative story, using speech and narrative 20% Examination One paper, 2 hours 15 mins Section A -Reading non-fiction Section B -Transactional writing 60% English Literature Coursework A An extended analytical essay on a modern play 20% Coursework B An extended analytical essay on a literary heritage text 20% Examination One paper, 2 hours Section A -Unseen poetry analysis Section B -Prepared poetry comparison Section C - Essay question on a prepared modern novel 60% English as a Second Language (ESL) All exam Paper 1 - Reading skills, 1 hour Paper 2 - Listening skills, 45 minutes Paper 3 - Writing skills, 1 hour 15 minutes Paper 4 - Speaking skills, 23 minutes 25% 25% 25% 25%